xonixx/xonixx.github.io/optimize_tests.md

 ## Source of slowness

-We at CML Team value integration/functional tests (over unit-tests).
+We at CML Team value integration/functional tests.
 So we tend to write tests with less mocks, tests that spans all layers of the (Java) application (controllers, services, repositories) -- down to (and including) the DB.
 The tests run on the real database (MySQL), not on often recommended H2.

 Overall, the idea is, the closer your tests follow _real_ (human) use-cases and real application setup, the higher chances to catch _real_ bugs.

 Of course, we write unit-tests when applicable.
-But otherwise, we prefer end-to-end tests to tests for specific controller, service or component.
+But otherwise, we prefer end-to-end tests to tests for a specific controller, service or component.

-## The rewrite approach
+## The rewrite strategy

 ## Why the new approach is better?